-- The Council is deemed to control the services provided under its PFI arrangements and also to control the residual value of the assets at the end of the contract.
-The accounting policy for PFIs and similar contracts has been applied to these arrangements and the assets are recognised as Property, Plant and Equipment in the Council's Balance Sheet. - A provision is made for the cost of employee benefit entitlements (in the form of annual leave, time off in lieu and flexi time) earned by employees but not taken before the year-end which employees can carry forward into the next financial year.
-The accrual is usually calculated by taking a sample of non-school employee records and extrapolating the data over the total non-school employee base.
-However due to staff resourcing pressures brought about by the Covid19 crisis the accrual as at 31st March 2020 has been established on a average of the previous three year's employee samples.
+The Council is deemed to control the services provided under its PFI arrangements and also to control the residual value of the assets at the end of the contract.
+The accounting policy for PFIs and similar contracts has been applied to these arrangements and the assets are recognised as Property, Plant and Equipment in the Council's Balance Sheet.